mhucka/emacs-hacks/README.md

 ## Introduction

 This is a collection of things that I use with [Emacs](https://www.gnu.org/software/emacs/).
 You are welcome to copy and use anything you find interesting.
-If you discover problems or can think of improvements, please me know, either using GitHub's commenting system, or a pull request, or directly via email ([mhucka@caltech.edu](mhucka@caltech.edu)).
+If you discover problems or can think of improvements, please let me know, either using GitHub's commenting system, or a pull request, or directly via email ([mhucka@caltech.edu](mhucka@caltech.edu)).
 These scripts are distributed under an MIT license.

 ## Known issues and limitations